Model Predictive Control for Aggressive Driving Over Uneven Terrain

 The original MPPI algorithm samples the control sequences $\{\ub_{t:t+H-1}^i\}_{i=1}^N$ from a Gaussian distribution centered around a nominal control sequence given by the shift operator \cite{williams2017model,williams2017information, bhardwaj2022storm, wagener2019online}.
-In our implementation, we sample raw control sequences $\{\Tilde{\ub}_{t:t+H-1}^i\}_{i=1}^N$ from a mixture of Gaussian distributions, and process the raw control sequences to generate sampled control sequences.
-When necessary, these Gaussians help the optimization with: (1) denser sampling around the nominal trajectory, (2) abrupt slow-downs, and (3) resetting local convergence on high-cost regions (see \cite{website} for the explicit forms of these distributions).
+In our implementation, we sample raw control sequences $\{\Tilde{\ub}_{t:t+H-1}^i\}_{i=1}^N$ from a mixture of Gaussian distributions\footnote{See appendix \ref{sec:mixture-gaussian} for more details on the mixture distributions used.}, and process the raw control sequences to generate sampled control sequences.
+When necessary, these Gaussians help the optimization with: (1) denser sampling around the nominal trajectory, (2) abrupt slow-downs, and (3) resetting local convergence on high-cost regions.

 \paragraph{Sampling feasible control sequences}